Inflatable Kayak Overview

 The beauty of the technology is that many inflatable kayaks are drop-stitch construction and made from strong poly-based fabric to provide structural integrity, higher inflation pressures, shape and rigidity.
 When shopping or investigating, always look carefully at the seams as this is where the stress occurs and the money is made (or lost).
 If you find yourself doubting the strength and durability, just remember that many of our outfitter friends rely on inflatable rafts to guide groups of inexperienced paddlers down some pretty gnarly whitewater rivers.
 Like any vessel, they are not immune from capsizing or getting pinned, so you’ll want to make sure you have a repair kit and you know how to use it!

 Inflatable kayaks are popular among paddlers who are limited on storage space, like to carry their kayak with them when they travel, don’t like to deal with transportation systems, or find times that a hardshell kayak doesn’t suit them right.
+If you find yourself identifying with one of those situations, it may be time to get yourself an inflatable kayak.
 After all, outfitters take rafts down some of the world's hairiest whitewater rivers.
 They capsize from time to time, of course, and they can get pinned, just like hardshell boats, but they don't often develop catastrophic leaks, even when subjected to the wear and tear of daily commercial use.